-In the Eastern Churches, we have a beautifully simple prayer to the Holy Spirit that we pray throughout the year.
-This is a prayer of petition and acknowledgement of how we rely on God for the graces we have received from the Holy Spirit.
-We also pray to continue to remain in those graces.
-As we do so, we remember that the Holy Spirit is the Third Person of the Trinity, and we pray to Him for guidance and to seek comfort and wisdom.
+In the Eastern Churches, we have a beautifully simple traditional prayer to the Holy Spirit we pray throughout the year, and in thanksgiving on the Feast of Pentecost.
+This is a prayer of petition and acknowledgement of our reliance on God for the graces we receive from the Holy Spirit.
+As we do so, we remember that the Holy Spirit is the Third Person of the Trinity, and we pray to Him for guidance and to seek comfort, consolation, and wisdom.

 Prayer to the Holy Spirit